 No matter the weather, few things are more satisfying than a pot of hearty, soul-warming soup (aka the culinary equivalent of a cozy blanket).
-This one is chock-full of goodness—that is to say crumbled chicken sausage, aromatic veggies, springy couscous, and tender curly kale.
-And because no good brothy bowl is complete without some bread for dunking, we’re also throwing in toasty, garlic-butter-slathered ciabatta.
+This one is chock-full of goodness—that is to say crumbled chicken sausage, aromatic veggies, tender couscous, and earthy curly kale.
+And because no good brothy bowl is complete without some bread for dunking, we’re also throwing in toasty, garlicky butter-slathered ciabatta.
 Soup’s on!

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

 Italian Chicken Sausage Mix

 Chicken Stock Concentrate

 • Bring 1 TBSP butter (2 TBSP for 4 servings) to room temperature.
 Wash and dry produce. • Trim, peel, and cut carrot into a small dice.
 Halve, peel, and finely chop onion.
 Remove and discard any large stems from kale.
 Peel and thinly slice garlic.

 • Heat a drizzle of olive oil in a large pot over medium-high heat. • Add sausage* and cook, breaking up meat into pieces, until browned, 4-6 minutes (it’ll finish cooking in the next step).

 • Add a large drizzle of olive oil to pot with sausage. • Stir in carrot, onion, kale, and a big pinch of salt.
 Cook, stirring occasionally, until veggies are just softened and sausage is cooked through, 5-7 minutes.